 (2) Anger (khong-khro) aims at another limited being, our own suffering, or situations entailing suffering that may arise from either of the two or which may simply be the situations in which the suffering occurs.
-It is impatient with them (mi-bzod-pa) and wishes to get rid of them such as by damaging or hurting them (gnod-sems) or by striking out against them (kun-nas mnar-sems).
+It is impatient with them (mi-bzod-pa) and wishes to get rid of them such as by damaging or hurting them with ill-will (gnod-sems) or by striking out against them with a pugnacious attitude (kun-nas mnar-sems).
 It is based on regarding its object as unattractive or repulsive by its very nature and it functions to bring us suffering.
 Hostility (zhe-sdang) is a subcategory of anger and is directed primarily, although not exclusively, at limited beings.

 As with longing desire, although anger may occur with either sensory or mental cognition, it is based on a conceptual interpolation beforehand.
 The interpolation either exaggerates the negative qualities of the object or adds negative qualities that it lacks.
 Thus, the conceptual interpolation pays attention to the object in a discordant manner – for example, incorrectly considering something not at fault to be at fault.